mbari-org/pbp-doc/docs/index.md

 ## Installation

-The only requirement is Python 3.9, 3.10, or 3.11 on your environment.[^1]
+On your environment the only requirement is Python 3.9, 3.10, or 3.11.[^1] Make sure your Python installation includes the `pip` and `venv` modules, or install them separately as needed.

 You can run `python3 --version` to check the version of Python installed.

 [^1]: As currently [required by PyPAM](https://github.com/lifewatch/pypam/blob/29e82f0c5c6ce43b457d76963cb9d82392740654/pyproject.toml#L16).